strapdata/elassandra/docs/elassandra/source/testing.rst

 Testing environnement
 ---------------------

-By default, JUnit creates one instance of each test class and executes each @Test method in parallel in many threads.
+By default, JUnit creates one instance of each test class and executes each *@Test* method in parallel in many threads.
 Because Cassandra use many static variables, concurrent testing is not possible, so each test is executed sequentially (using a semaphore to serialize tests) on a single node Elassandra cluster listening on localhost.
-Default configuration is located in **core/src/test/resources/conf**, data and logs are generated in **core/target/tests/**.
+Default configuration is located in **src/test/resources/conf**, data and logs are generated in **target/tests/**.

 Between each test, all indices (and underlying keyspaces and tables) are removed to have idempotent testings and avoid conflicts on index names.
 Global cluster settings ``cluster.default_synchronous_refresh``  and ``cluster.default_drop_on_delete_index`` are set to *true*.

-Finally, the testing framework randomizes the locale settings representing a specific geographical, political, or cultural region, but Apache Cassandra does not support such setting because string manipulation are implemented with the default locale settings.
+Finally, the testing framework randomizes the locale settings representing a specific geographical, political, or cultural region, but Apache Cassandra does not support such setting because string manipulation are implemented with the default locale settings (see CASSANDRA-12334).
 For exemple, *String.format("SELECT %s FROM ...",...)* is computed as *String.format(Local.getDefault(),"SELECT %s FROM ...",...)*, involving errors for some Locale setting.
-As a workaround, a javassit byte-code manipulation adds a *Locale.ROOT* argument to weak method calls in all Cassandra classes.
+As a workaround, a javassit byte-code manipulation in the maven build step adds a *Locale.ROOT* argument to weak method calls in all Cassandra classes.

 Elassandra unit test
 --------------------